 Most people have heard of birthstones, but did you know that there are also flowers associated with birth months.
 From popular flowers like the Rose, to more surprising ones like the Snowdrop, we have all the details you need.

 The other flower for those born in January is the snowdrop.
 The legend behind the snowdrop flower is one of hope.
 It is said that when Adam and Eve were sent away from the Garden of Eden into a harsh winter, that they thought the snow would never end.
 An angel then suddenly transformed the snowflakes into flowers, giving them hope that things would soon get better.
 Snowdrops actually produce their own heat, which melts the snow around them when they grow.
 What a magical little flower to give to someone born during this month.

 Lily of the Valley

-Although this flower is often used during Easter and weddings, it is also the flower for anyone born in May.
+Although this flower is often used during Easter and weddings, it is also the birth month flower for anyone born in May.
 Lily of the Valley has a strong presence is Christian mythology due to its 15 references in the Bible.
 The most significant of these is the story of Mary, whose tears made the flowers appear out of the ground.
 In German mythology the flower is linked to the virgin goddess of spring Ostara and symbolizes life.
 For those born during this month Lily of the Valley represents humility, sweetness and purity.